Van Noppen v. Innerworkings, Inc.

 To be eligible for a payment, you must submit a Proof of Claim form by October 8, 2016 in accordance with the instructions set forth in the Notice.

-A Settlement Hearing will be held on October 13, 2016 at 9:45 a.m. in Courtroom 1725 at the United States District Court, Northern District of Illinois, United States Courthouse, 219 South Dearborn Street, Chicago, IL 60604.
+A Settlement Hearing was held on October 13, 2016 at 9:45 a.m. in Courtroom 1725 at the United States District Court, Northern District of Illinois, United States Courthouse, 219 South Dearborn Street, Chicago, IL 60604.
+The court has approved the settlement and related relief.

 If you have questions about the settlement, please contact Labaton Sucharow at firstname.lastname@example.org or 1-888-219-6877, or contact the Claims Administrator, Garden City Group, at 855-907-3241.